attemoi/MoistureBot/README.md

 probably familiarize yourself with the basic concepts of [Mono.Addins](http://monoaddins.codeplex.com/) before trying to create one.

-The project includes two sample addins:
+The project includes three sample addins:

   - "Moikkaaja", responds to basic Finnish greetings in messages received either in group or friend chat.
   - "AutoJoiner", automatically join group chats when invited.